pombredanne/gitlab.com-yaroslaff-hashget-wiki/HashDB-Verification.md

 `-p PROJECT` will limit verification to only HashPackages in this project.

-`--hp HPSPEC` will limit verification to only HashPackages which matches this specification.
+`--hp HPSPEC` will limit verification to only HashPackages which matches this [hpspec](specification).

 if `--verify` command has optional value `delete` HashPackages which fails verification are deleted.